ssenmosip/mosip-temp-documentation/Partner-Management-Service-APIs.md

 ### POST /pmpartners/{partnerID}/{PartnerAPIKey}
-This request is used by partner Manager, to update Partner api key to Policy Mappings.
+This API would be used by partner Manager, to update Partner api key to Policy Mappings.

 #### Resource URL
 <div>https://mosip.io/partnermanagement/v1/pmpartners/{partnerID}/{PartnerAPIKey}</div>